 Validating EPUB files

-Prior to uploading your EPUB files, we recommend that you try opening them using an eReader program such as Adobe Digital Editions.
-If you are able to open the files using eReader software, this is a good indicator that the file will be successfully processed by our system.
+Prior to uploading your EPUB files, try to open them using an eReader program such as Adobe Digital Editions.
+If you're able to open the files using eReader software, this is a good indicator that the file will be successfully processed by our system.

-An additional step you should take is to run the EpubCheck tool, a tool to validate EPUB files, to ensure that there aren't errors in the files you generated.
-The International Digital Publishing Forum also offers a Web-hosted EPUB validator, which may be simpler to use.
+An additional step you should take is to run the EpubCheck tool, a tool to validate EPUB files, to ensure that there are no errors in the files you generated.

-If we encounter issues while processing an EPUB file, these errors will appear in your Partner Center account under the Content tab for the book.
+If you encounter issues while processing an EPUB file, these errors will appear in your Partner Center account under the Content tab for the book.